1. Who are we?

 a.
 Rental Exchange

-Bromford participates in The Rental Exchange.
+We share some of your personal data, including your rental payment history, with Experian a consumer credit reporting agency as part of their rental exchange programme..
 The rental exchange is an initiative between Experian and the Big Issue that aims to tackle financial, digital and social exclusion challenges that rented households face compared to Homeowners.
 By sharing rent data with the rental exchange your rent payments are seen in the same way mortgage payment data is.
-This unlock a range of benefits including online proof of identity and therefore can build a positive credit history which will help when applying for goods, services and access to mainstream credit.
+This can unlock a range of benefits including online proof of identity and can build a positive credit history which will help when applying for goods, services and access to mainstream credit.
+Please note however, that failing to keep up with your regular payments could affect your credit rating.

 8. Security of your information